syncosaurus/syncosaurus-cli/README.md

 ## Installation

-run `npm install -g syncosaurus-cli`
+To install the Syncosaurus CLI, run `npm install -g syncosaurus-cli`.

 ## Setup and Development Commands